mlsecproject/gglsbl-rest/README.md

 So instead what gglsbl-rest does is to keep two sets of sqlite databases, and while one is being used by the REST service the other is updated regularly by a chron job.
 Once the update on done on the secondary sqlite file, it starts being used by the REST service for any new requests.

-In production, you might want to mount `/root/gglsbl-rest/db` in a [tmpfs RAM disk](https://docs.docker.com/engine/admin/volumes/tmpfs/) for dramatically improved performance.
-Recommended size is 4 gigabytes to accommodate the worst case scenario of two full databases on disk at once during the update process.

 ## Environment Variables

 The configuration of the REST service can be done using the following environment variables: